-It’s no secret that I love Spain – I was brought up in the country, after all, and in an underrated city, too.
+It’s no secret that I love Spain – I was brought up in the country, after all.

 And I’m not alone in my love of this country but, many visitors only get to touch its surface, drawn to Barcelona, Madrid, Santiago for the Camino or Ibiza for the parties.

-So I’ve asked some great travel bloggers to share their love of Spain, especially when it comes to underrated Spanish cities, some of which are surprisingly not on the typical bucket list.
+So I’ve asked some great travel bloggers to share their love of Spain and their travel tips, especially when it comes to underrated Spanish cities, some of which are surprisingly not on the typical bucket list.

 I asked them to focus on their favorite attractions and this is the result.
 Even after an entire youth spent in this country, there were cities I didn’t know, and attractions I had yet to discover.
 And yes, not all these cities are relative unknowns – some have garnered the limelight in recent years but all get far fewer visitors than they deserve.

 Alicante is best known for being the gateway to beaches and resorts.
-But it’s one of the nicest cities cities in Spain and is becoming increasingly popular for its history and the beauty of its Old Town, largely ignored by visitors until relatively recently.
+But it’s one of the nicest city in Spain and is becoming increasingly popular for its history and the beauty of its Old Town, largely ignored by visitors until relatively recently.

 At the heart of the Old Town is Santa Barbara Castle, built in the 9th century during Muslim Spain.
 The castle sits on an outcrop overlooking the city and the Mediterranean coastline.